bholms/learning-notes/books/designing-data-intensive-applications.md

 #### Synchronous vs ashynchronous networks

-A telephone network estabilishes a _circuit_, we say is _synchronous_ even as the data passes through several routers as it does not suffer from queing.
+A telephone network estabilishes a _circuit_, we say is _synchronous_ even as the data passes through several routers as it does not **suffer from queing**.
 The maximum end-to-end latency of the network is fixed (_bounded delay_).

 A circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas packets of a TCP connection opportunistically use whatever network bandwidth is available.

-**Using circuits for bursty data transfers wastes network capacity and makes transfer unnecessary slow.
-By contrast, TCP dinamycally adapts the rate of data transfer to the available network capacity.**
+Using circuits for bursty data transfers wastes network capacity and makes transfer unnecessary slow.
+By contrast, TCP dinamycally adapts the rate of data transfer to the available network capacity.

-We have to assume that network congestion, queueing, and unbounded delays will happen.
-Consequently, there's no "correct" value for timeouts, they need to be determined experimentally.
+We have to assume that **network congestion**, **queueing**, and **unbounded delays** will happen.
+Consequently, t                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      here's no "correct" value for timeouts, they need to be determined experimentally.

 ### Unreliable clocks